Theatre Royal, Southampton: Early years

-In 1766, a disused silk mill on French Street was converted into a theatre, which came under the management of John Collins in the 1770s.
-Collins, an actor who also ran theatres in Chichester and Salisbury, acquired the site of the old St John's Hospital on French Street in 1798.
+In 1766, a disused silk mill on French Street was converted into a theatre, which came under the management team of Thomas Collins and James Davies in the 1770s.
+Collins, an actor who also ran theatres in Chichester and Salisbury, subsequently acquired the site of the old St John's Hospital on French Street in 1798, a year after Davies' death.
 He built a new theatre, designed by an architect named Mr Slater, which finally opened five years later on 12 September 1803.
 Billed as the "Southampton New Theatre, Built on the exact Model of the Theatre-Royal Drury-Lane", the opening was well attended and well received.
 The Hampshire Chronicle applauded "the liberal and spirited manner" in which the building had been decorated, adding that "a more elegant, convenient, and brilliant Theatre is not to be met out of London."
-After Collins's death in 1807, the theatre was run by his sons Stephen and Thomas, and his son-in-law Henry Kelly.
+After Collins's death in 1807, the theatre was run by his son Stephen and son-in-law Henry Kelly.